Visit: Corporate Site

-From present-day Powell River, drive to Lund where Klahoose Wilderness Resort collects visitors for the last leg of the journey–a 45-minute boat ride to Desolation Sound and the resort, scheduled to depart at about 3:00 pm on Thursdays and Sundays.
-Additionally, scheduled flights between Vancouver and Powell River or direct to the resort’s dock are also available (35 minutes with Pacific Coastal Airlines to Powell River Airport or 60 minutes with CorilAir to the resort’s dock).
+From present-day Powell River, drive to Lund where Klahoose Wilderness Resort collects visitors for the last leg of the journey–a 45-minute boat ride to Desolation Sound and the resort.
+Additionally, scheduled flights between Vancouver and Powell River or direct to the resort’s dock are available (35 minutes with Pacific Coastal Airlines to Powell River Airport or 60 minutes with CorilAir to the resort’s dock).

-Guests depart Lund at 3 pm and travel by boat to Desolation Sound, with its lush rainforest and glacial blue waters, and you’ll be at your final destination.
-Once there, you will enjoy a tailored-to-you menu inspired by the Salish Sea, coastal farm-to-table movements, and rainforest-foraged delicacies of British Columbia.
+Depart from Lund in the afternoon and travel by boat to Desolation Sound, with its lush rainforest and glacial blue waters, and you’ll be at your final destination.
+Once there, enjoy a tailored-to-you menu inspired by the Salish Sea, coastal farm-to-table movements, and rainforest-foraged delicacies of British Columbia.

 You are here to explore Yekwamen (yɛkʷamɛn) or Toba Inlet–one of the nearest points in the world-famous Great Bear Rainforest on the coast of BC and a consistent provider of wildlife experiences with stewards who live with and guide you through the territory they share with grizzlies.
 Occupying traditional territories that span from Cortes Island to Toba Inlet, the Klahoose Nation has existed since time before memory.